NicolaNardino/TCPMessaging/README.md

 It shows how a core Java 8 TCP-multithreaded server can be set-up to process client requests.
 Furthermore, it's got a JEE layer based on a Webservice which exposes a MongoDB backend plugged into the TCServer to store client messages.
-The specific use case is about messaging, i.e., a simulated chat; clients send messages to themselves.
+The specific use case is about messaging in the context of a simulated chat session.

 ### Roadmap